johan162/hpdf_table/docs/GettingStarted.md

 Now its time to size and position the the table on the page.
 As a minimum you must specify the `x` and `y` position as well as the width of the table.
 The library is smart enough to automatically figure out the height (but it is also possible to force a larger height than strictly necessary)

 The native coordiante system for PDF pages are given as the printing unit of DPI or *dots per inch*.
-By default the resolution of a PDF is 72 DPI.
+By default, the resolution of a PDF is 72 DPI.

 To make it easier to directly set the size and position in centimeters a convenience function `hpdftbl_cm2dpi()` can be used.